Carlos-CC23/Networks-Data-Communications-Project1/README.md

 4. Open the integrated terminal in VS Code by selecting Terminal > New Terminal.

-5. First, run the server:
+5. First, run gui_client:
    • In the terminal, type:
   python3 gui_client.py
    (On Windows, you might need to type:
   python gui_client.py)

-6. The server will start and wait for a client connection.
-Leave this terminal running.
+6. The gui_client will open a window with Menu. it'll have 3 buttons you can press.
+To enter a string, you'll need to follow the next step.

 7. Open a second terminal instance in VS Code:
    • You can click the plus icon (+) in the terminal panel to open another terminal.

-8. In the new terminal, run the client:
+8. In the new terminal, run the server:
    • Type:  python3 server.py
    (Or on Windows:
   python server.py)

-9. Follow the on-screen prompts in the client terminal to send a TAM string to the server.
+9. Now you enter the string on the window opened.
+Read instructions before typing and hitting enter.

 **Note: Every time the string is sorted, the server connection is gone.
 In order to get a new string to get sorted again, you'll need to run the server again.**